TERREMEMBER/znbase/docs/content/v2.0/admin/ysql-dumpall.md

 #### --no-role-passwords

 Do not dump passwords for roles.
 When restored, roles will have a null password, and password authentication will always fail until the password is set.
 Since password values aren't needed when this option is specified, the role information is read from the catalog view `pg_roles` instead of `pg_authid`.
-Therefore, this option also helps if access to `pg_authid` is restricted by some security policy. [**Note**: YugabyteDB uses the `pg_roles` and `pg_authid` system tables for PostgreSQL compatibility.]
+Therefore, this option also helps if access to `pg_authid` is restricted by some security policy. [**Note**: ZNbaseDB uses the `pg_roles` and `pg_authid` system tables for PostgreSQL compatibility.]

 #### --no-security-labels